GoogleCloudPlatform/pubsub/README.md

 ### Building

-These instructions assumes you are using [Maven](https://maven.apache.org/).
+These instructions assume you are using [Maven](https://maven.apache.org/).

 1. Clone the repository, ensuring to do so recursively to pick up submodules: